Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Gary O’Brien is a broadcaster, racecourse commentator, and enthusiastic racehorse owner.

-Originally, Gary used to be a host for At The Races between 2004-2018 and was regarded as “the the voice of Irish racing” by his former colleague Matt Chapman.
+Initially, Gary hosted At The Races from 2004 to 2018 and was regarded as “the voice of Irish racing” by his former colleague, Matt Chapman.

-Not only did he do work for At The Races but Gary has been apart of BBC Radio 5 Live’s Grand National commentary team for the last 15 years.
+Not only has he worked for At The Races, but Gary has also been part of BBC Radio 5 Live’s Grand National commentary team for the last 15 years.

-In early 2019, Gary O’Brien was given the opportunity to become the chief presenter in Ireland for Racing TV.
+In early 2019, Gary O’Brien was allowed to become the chief presenter in Ireland for Racing TV.

 Kevin O’Ryan

-Kevin has been a huge fan of horse racing since he was a child due to his Dad being a head trainer for a few different race horse trainers.
+Kevin has been a massive fan of horse racing since he was a child, thanks to his Dad being a head trainer for several different racehorse trainers.

-Since then, Kevin has enjoyed success being a Goffs HIT agent and a jockey’s agent.
-He also runs his own breaking and pre-training yard and helps horses get ready for racing.
+Since then, Kevin has enjoyed success as a Goffs HIT agent and a jockey’s agent.
+He also runs his breaking and pre-training yard, helping horses prepare for racing.

 Currently, Kevin O’Ryan has become a favourite amongst Racing TV viewers for his in-depth analysis and fantastic tips.